kaushalvivek/react-to-do/README.md

 # To-Do

 This is a simple to-do app created as a part of a learning react.
-More instructions and information will be added soon to this repository.

 ## Functionalities :